Grounding of Child Development and NonProfit Organization

-In January of 1964, President Lyndon B. Johnson declared The War on Poverty in his State of the Union speech.
-Shortly thereafter, Sargent Shriver took the lead in assembling a panel of experts to develop a comprehensive child development program that would help communities meet the needs of disadvantaged preschool children.
+In January of 1964, President Lyndon B. Johnson declared War on Poverty in his State of the Union speech.
+Shortly after that, Sargent Shriver took the lead in assembling a panel of experts to develop a comprehensive child development program that would help communities meet the needs of disadvantaged preschool children.
 Among these experts were Dr. Robert Cooke, a pediatrician at John Hopkins University, and Dr. Edward Zigler, a professor of psychology and director of the Child Study Center at Yale University.

 In the summers of 1965 and 1966, the Office of Economic Opportunity launched an eight-week Project Head Start.
 In 1969, under the Nixon administration, Head Start was transferred from the Office of Economic Opportunity to the Office of Child Development in the U.S. Department of Health, Education, and Welfare.
 Dr. Edward Zigler, who had served on the planning committee to launch Project Head Start, was appointed Director of the Office of Child Development.
 In 1977, under the Carter administration, Head Start began bilingual and bicultural programs in about 21 states.
-Seven years later, in October 1984 under the Reagan administration, Head Start’s grant budget exceeded $1 billion.
-In September of 1995, under the Clinton administration, the first Early Head Start grants were given and in October of 1998, Head Start was reauthorized to expand to full-day and full-year services.
+Seven years later, in October 1984, under the Reagan administration, Head Start’s grant budget exceeded $1 billion.
+In September of 1995, under the Clinton administration, the first Early Head Start grants were given, and in October of 1998, Head Start was reauthorized to expand to full-day and full-year services.

 Head Start was most recently reauthorized again in 2007, under the George W. Bush administration, with several provisions to strengthen Head Start quality.
 These include alignment of Head Start school readiness goals with state early learning standards, higher qualifications for the Head Start teaching workforce, State Advisory Councils on Early Care and Education in every state, and increased program monitoring, including a review of child outcomes and annual financial audits.
 The Head Start training and technical assistance system was redesigned to support programs through six National Centers and a state-based system to ensure success.

 The statute also included a provision that regulations be promulgated to move programs from an indefinite project period to a five-year grant cycle.
-Programs would be required to demonstrate they are of high quality or a competitive grant opportunity would be made available within the community.
+Programs would be required to demonstrate they are high quality, or a competitive grant opportunity would be made available within the community.
 In 2009, under the Obama administration, the American Reinvestment and Recovery Act added more than 64,000 slots for Early Head Start and Head Start programs.

 Head Start has served over 30 million children since 1965, growing from an eight-week demonstration project to include full day/year services and many program options.
 Currently, Head Start is administered by the Administration for Children and Families (ACF) in the Department of Health and Human Services.
-Head Start serves over a million children and their families each year in urban and rural areas in all 50 states, the District of Columbia, Puerto Rico and the U.S. territories, including American Indian, Alaskan Native and Migrant/Seasonal communities.ere.
+Head Start serves over a million children and their families each year in urban and rural areas in all 50 states, the District of Columbia, Puerto Rico, and the U.S. territories, including American Indian, Alaskan Native, and Migrant/Seasonal communities.
+Ere.